iamayan17/netflix-clone/README.md

 ## ⭐ Support

-If you found this project useful, consider giving it a **⭐ Star** on GitHub!
+If you found this project helpful, please consider giving this repository a **⭐ Star**.

+Thank you for visiting this project!